samueldecarvalhodeveloper/Notes-App-With-Flutter-Material-3-SQLite-Dependency-Injections-DIO-Mocktail-GetX-State-Management/README.md

 <h3 id="description">✍️ Description:</h3>

-<p>Programming anything on flutter is always a pleasure, but deal with Offline-first and a good amount set of tools - like GetX- is really good.
+<p>Programming anything on flutter is always a pleasure, but deal with Offline-first and a good amount set of tools - like GetX - is really good.
 I loved the way GetX handles everything from routing to state management.
 Lovely!</p>

 <br />